Aider-AI/aider/docs/benchmarks.md

 Instead, gpt-3.5 frequently just stuffed the entire python program into that field.

-It feels like it is getting confused with training done for ChatGPT plugins?
+It feels like it might be getting confused by fine tuning that was done for ChatGPT plugins?

 ## Limitations